ShivangShandilya/GSoC-2023/README.md

 - Second Phase: Creating the plugin for `kubectl`

 #### First Phase
-As mentioned above this phase was totally focused on deep diving and studying about `armadactl`.
-During this phase I worked on issues that were already available and opened up some more if I encountered any issues along the way.
+As mentioned above this phase was totally focused on deep diving and studying`armadactl`.
+During this phase, I worked on issues that were already available and opened up some more if I encountered any issues along the way.

 #### Pull Requests